MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/troubleshoot-forecast-issues.md

 To solve the issue, follow the steps:

-1. Make sure that you have done all the mandatory configurations for your forecast model.
+1. Ensure that you have done all the mandatory configurations for your forecast model.
-1. Make sure that the hierarchy filters defined by the forecasting application user don't filter the entire hierarchy.
+1. Ensure that hierarchy filters in the forecast configuration don't filter out the entire hierarchy.
+Go to the **Preview** section in the **General** step to ensure that the hierarchy exists.
 For more information, see [Add additional filters to a forecast](/dynamics365/sales/add-additional-filters).

-## Issue 9 - Can't see the forecast configuration navigation pane item in the App settings under the Performance Management section in the Sales Hub app
+## Issue 9 - Can't find the forecast configuration option in App Settings

 ### Cause

-The forecast configuration isn't visible due to multiple reasons:
+The forecast configuration option might not be visible in the App Settings of the Sales Hub app due to the following reasons:

-1. A sign-in user deson't have the read permission to the Forecast configuration entity.
+- You don't have the read permission to the Forecast configuration entity.
-1. The forecasting application user doesn't manually [add the forecast grid and configuration](/dynamics365/sales/add-forecast-site-map#add-forecast-grid-and-forecast-configuration-options-to-sitemap) in the **App settings** under the **Performance Management** section.
+- Your administrator didn't manually [add the forecast grid and configuration](/dynamics365/sales/add-forecast-site-map#add-forecast-grid-and-forecast-configuration-options-to-sitemap) under the **Performance Management** section.

 ### Resolution